 6 Basic Steampunk Rules

-- Steampunk is a Victorian-era industrial fashion that has been lifted from the pages of science fiction books about a society run by steam.
+- A Victorian-era industrial fashion that has been lifted from the pages of science fiction books about a society run by steam.

 - Start with Victorian-era style clothing and add from there.
 This era was the first to take advantage of steam power.
 During the latter part of the 19th century steam power, was affecting everyday life.
 This is why the writing of this genre is placed in this time period.

 - Accessorize.
 Create an outfit that delights the senses.
 Although there are rules, this genre can be a mixture of gear, gadgets, and gizmos to create your own unique style.
 Accessories are what makes this style pop.

 - There is no Steampunk color.
-In my research, many Steampunk aficionados say that Steampunk colors are brown, black and white, correct to the Victorian time period.
+In my research, many Steampunk aficionados say that the colors are brown, black and white, correct to the Victorian time period.
 But Steampunk is fantasy writing, a world of comparatively advanced technology that is capable of creating vibrant colors and complicated man-made patterns.
 This can make the justification for any color.

 - You can mix other genres with Steampunk.
 This is in keeping with the Steampunk philosophy.
 Use what you have, be creative and foster individual diversity.

 - There are no real rules.
 You will meet people that are more opinionated on this issue than others.
 But the Steampunk community despite its rebellious nature seems to attract wonderful friendly people.
 The only rule that is important is to have fun and break free from your everyday life.

 Why is Steampunk growing in popularity?
 Some say it is our societies disillusioned with today’s modern society.
 For example, the smartphone that everyone has.
 They all look and sound the same.
 Since everyone has one there is nothing unique about your phone.
 Many things are mass-produced and become overly popular and everyone looks the same.